-No. Federal law requires funeral homes to accept caskets that have been purchased from another source, such as an online retailer.
+No. In fact, federal law requires funeral homes to accept caskets that have been purchased from another source, such as an online retailer.
 You may also build your own casket, if you prefer.

 New York law also allows any individual to make a grant of land, by deed or at death, to be used as a family cemetery.
-The parcel may be as large as three acres and must not be located within 1,650 feet of a dwelling.
-For more information, see New York NPC Law § 1401(c) and contact your county clerk’s office.
+The parcel may be as large as three acres and must be located a certain distance from a dwelling.
+For more information, see New York NPC Law § 1401(c) and contact your county clerk's office.

 In New York, there are no state laws controlling where you may keep or scatter ashes.
 Ashes may be stored in a crypt, niche, grave, or container at home.
 If you wish to scatter ashes, you have many options.
-Cremation renders ashes harmless, so there is no public health risk involved in scattering ashes.
-Use common sense and refrain from scattering ashes in places where they would be obvious to others.
+Generally, use common sense and refrain from scattering ashes in places where they would be obvious to others.

 Scattering ashes in an established scattering garden.
 Many cemeteries provide gardens for scattering ashes.
 If you're interested, ask the cemetery for more information.